t2hk/lexrank/README.md

-# LexRnak implementation using MarkLogic10 CNTK
+# LexRank implementation using MarkLogic10 CNTK
 This is the LexRank implementation for text summarization using CNTK of MarkLogic10.

 ## Overview